 Posted on January 26, 2018 by Dr. Dale Rubenstein.
 Cats, like most of us, really aren’t big on change.
 They have their routine and change is confusing.
 So when we have to medicate cats or change diet for a health condition, you want to make sure you understand the vet’s recommendations for your cat’s care. […]

-Posted on January 12, 2018 by Dr. Dale Rubenstein and Dr. Melissa Mustillo Feline abdominal ultrasound.
+Posted on January 12, 2018 Feline abdominal ultrasound.
 What is it?
 Why did my vet recommend it?
 What does it involve?
 Let’s consider this.
 Sometimes cats just don’t feel well.
 Maybe the cause is obvious, such as an injury or fight wound abscess.
-More often it’s not, […]
+More often it’s not, such as when your cat just isn’t eating […]

 Posted on December 15, 2018 by Dr. Dale Rubenstein.
 Cats destroying furniture.
 It’s a common complaint.
 But think of this from your cat’s point of view, and you might find some reasonable solutions.
 Cats love to climb.
 They like being up high and it’s instinctive for them to use their claws to climb whatever is […]